davidbrough1/brough_kalidindi_documents/MS&T_2015_abstract.md

-#Compact Process-Structure Evolutions using Spectral Representations of Materials Knowledge Systems
+#Compact Process-Structure Evolutions using Spectral Representations in Materials Knowledge Systems Framework

 The materials and processing design space is an unimaginably large parameter space.
 Conventional approaches used to iteratively explore this space through experiments and simulations are both monetarily and computationally expensive.